 Determining training age is done through multiple avenues and can include, but is not limited to, a physical assessment and a consultation.
-Learn our method of assessing and consulting clients for free here.
+Learn our method of assessing and consulting clients here.
 James recommends that before trying to determine a client’s training age you should first create your own definition of what maximal physical potential should be (MPP).
 Once you have a definition for yourself you can begin answering the following three questions.

 Your client’s training age will directly influence their program.
 If your client is a beginner their program will look a lot different than if they were more advanced.
 To provide an example, the beginner would spend more time developing motor control where the advanced client might spend more time on maximal contractions and strength endurance, relative to their function.
 See how training age determines where a client sits on the Muscle Endurance Tree in this free download.
 It is important to determine your client’s training age prior to writing their program so that they get the correct dose-response from resistance training and energy systems training.